Mount Takahe

 Mount Takahe is a 3460 m snow-covered shield volcano in Marie Byrd Land, Antarctica, 200 km from the Amundsen Sea.
 It is a c.
 30 km mountain with parasitic vents and a caldera up to 8 km wide.
 Most of the volcano is formed by trachytic lava flows, but hyaloclastite is also found.
 Snow, ice, and glaciers cover most of Mount Takahe.
 With a volume of 780 km3, it is a massive volcano; the parts of the edifice that are buried underneath the West Antarctic Ice Sheet are probably even larger.
-It is part of the West Antarctic Rift System along with eighteen other known volcanoes.
+It is part of the West Antarctic Rift System along with 18 other known volcanoes.

-The volcano was active in the Quaternary period, from 2.5 million years ago to the present.
+The volcano was active in the Quaternary period.
 Radiometric dating has yielded ages of up to 300,000 years for its rocks, and it reached its present height about 200,000 years ago.
 Several tephra layers encountered in ice cores at Mount Waesche and Byrd Station have been attributed to Mount Takahe, although some of them were later linked to eruptions of Mount Berlin instead.
 The tephra layers were formed by explosive or phreatomagmatic eruptions.
 Major eruptions took place around 17,700 years ago—possibly forming an ozone hole over Antarctica—and in the early Holocene.
 Mount Takahe's last eruption occurred about 7,600 years ago, and there is no present-day activity.

 Geography and geomorphology

+The mountain's name refers to the takahē, a flightless nearly extinct bird from New Zealand; members of the 1957–1958 Marie Byrd Land Traverse party nicknamed an aircraft that had resupplied them "takahe".
+It was first visited in 1957–1958 and again in 1968, 1984–1985 and 1998–1999.

 Mount Takahe is at the Bakutis Coast, eastern Marie Byrd Land, Antarctica.
 Bear Peninsula and the Amundsen Sea coast are 200 km north of Mount Takahe.
-It is an isolated mountain, and the closest volcanoes are Mount Murphy 100 km and Toney Mountain 140 km away.

-No major air routes or supply roads to Antarctic stations pass close to the volcano, and some parts of the edifice are accessible only by helicopter.
-The name of the volcano refers to the takahē, a flightless nearly extinct bird from New Zealand; members of the 1957–1958 Marie Byrd Land Traverse party nicknamed an aircraft that had resupplied them "takahe".
-Mount Takahe was first visited in 1957–1958 and again in 1968, 1984-1985 and 1998-1999.
+It is an isolated mountain, and the closest other volcanoes are Mount Murphy 100 km and Toney Mountain 140 km away.
+No major air routes or supply roads to Antarctic stations pass close to the mountain, and some parts of the cone are accessible only by helicopter.